 What it is

-Portarium is validation middleware for AI agent workflows.
-It sits between an agent’s outputs and the real-world actions those outputs trigger — checking, transforming, escalating, and logging before anything actually happens.
+Portarium is the governance layer I am building for AI agent workflows.
+It sits between an agent’s outputs and the real-world actions those outputs could trigger — checking, transforming, escalating, and logging before anything actually happens.

-The problem it solves: most AI agents fail not because the model is wrong, but because nothing catches the model when it’s wrong.
+The problem it is meant to solve: most AI agents fail not because the model is wrong, but because nothing catches the model when it’s wrong.
 No output validation, no human escalation path, no audit trail.
-Portarium adds that reliability layer to any agent workflow without requiring you to rewrite the agent itself.
+Portarium is the reliability layer I am working toward so those failures become visible before they become incidents.

 How it works